 The initiative will also involve Tuscan schools hosting workshops to educate pupils about environmental sustainability and teach them how to recycle and use non-polluting materials.
 An environmental kit will be distributed among educational institutions with a handbook of general tips.
 The Tuscan region and businesses in Tuscany will be involved in a competition set up to nurture projects that explore how plastic can be better disposed of and recycled.

 As another aspect of the "plastic-free Tuscany" campaign, a touring exhibition with photos and multimedia artwork has been designed to foster interaction and engagement among tourists.
 Shots by photographer Laura Lezza have immortalized the sea monsters of the modern age: hulks of coagulated plastic floating in the ocean, catching and killing plants and animals.

-Regarding transport, an agreement with the national railway company and the Tuscany Tourist Board entitles us to discounts in certain hotels and other accommodation, up until 31 October, provided that we get there by train.
-It is hoped that this offer will encourage us to choose trains, one of the more sustainable forms of transport, to take us to the incredible destination that is the Tuscan coast and the Tuscan archipelago.
+Regarding transportation, an agreement with the Ferrovie dello Stato and the Tuscany Tourist Board allowed discounts in some hotels and other accommodation facilities, for people arriving by train.
+An offer to encourage to choose trains, one of the most sustainable means of transport, to reach the incredible destination that is the Tuscan coast and the Tuscan archipelago

 For the promotion and enhancement of the coast and islands, numerous events are organized that enable the discovery of these ever-changing places.
 One example is UnAltra Estate, a multi-sited events series that takes in a number of typical villages to promote the local culture.